Roztocznik: Mansion, residence, school

-The neo-baroque palace was built on the plan of the letter L. In 1910, reconstruction took place, following which the residence received today's appearance, ie. Has been expanded for the north wing and increased by floor.
+The neo-baroque palace was built on the plan of the letter L. In 1910, reconstruction took place, following which the residence received today's appearance.
 The building has a basement and a usable attic.

 The facade is drawn as a two-storey, covered with a high-pitched mansard roof with dormers.
 Isolated projection topped with a triangular tympanum.
 Above the main entrance there is a balcony decorated with a balustrade, and above cartouche with labrami and trzymaczami in the form of two soldiers.
 The facades of the palace are decorated with rustication corner and extended cornice.
 On the axis of the facade is the main entrance to the palace, leading to a large lobby, decorated with two arcades supported on a pillar.
 The entrance leads symmetrical oval driveway.

 The room of the first floor are decorated on the vaults Neo-Rococo stucco.
 In turn, the second floor has been terminated as a series of rooms in a dwutraktowym, which were laid out on the axis of the most representative room - on a square layout - which is the main living area.
 It is richly decorated with pilaster strips, festoons and oval medallions.
 The decor includes walls and ceiling of the room, in addition to the corners are niches in which the former permanent sculpture.
 Stucco in soft colors and a ceiling decorated with a fresco depicting dancing children.
 Preserved neo-Baroque stucco rocaille motifs and garlands plant.
 Next to the palace is preserved fragment of the original landscaped park founded in the late eighteenth century, with a pond and partly preserved layout of paths and old trees.
 Other preserved buildings of the complex is a smithy and coach house.